tzing/secrets.env/docs/commands.rst

 Commands
 --------

-Secrets.env comes with command line interface for you.
+Secrets.env comes with command line interface.

-To get help from the command-line, call ``secrets.env`` to read the complete command list.g
+To get help from the command-line, call ``secrets.env`` to read the complete command list.

+**Usage**

 .. code-block:: bash